 Moreover, he shall speak for you to the people; and he will be as a mouth for you and you will be as God to him.Exodus 4:16 NASB

 So, with this in mind, let’s check out the connections.
 Aaron and Moses were at the tent of meeting.
 When the plague started, Moses told Aaron to bring out incense to make atonement for them.
 Jesus was with the Father in heaven, and when mankind was to fall, God told Jesus to make atonement for them.
+And when Jesus came to earth, He came with both the fire of the Holy Spirit and the incense of praise and prayer.
 Aaron came back to the tent when the plague was checked.
 Jesus went back to heaven when He was finished with the crucifixion.
-Are you guys started to see the relationship between Aaron and Jesus yet?
+Are you guys starting to see the relationship between Aaron and Jesus yet?
 Anyways, I wanted to share this with you guys because it can be an awesome faith builder to see the deep connection between all the stories in the Bible.

 I hope you enjoyed this post!
 If you did make sure to share it.
 I hope you guys took something away from this post.
 Jesus is the Way!